msaaddev/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+1. Completing this GitHub crash course
+2. Talking with my pod leader
+3. Interacting with other fellows